KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_1_introduction.md

 6. Change the third variable to compare the first two variables using `===`.
 How is the comparison output different from the == comparison in the previous step?

     {% hint style='info' %}
-`==` is only comparing the values to each other and does not care about the data type so a string "5" is the same as the number 5.  `===` compares both the value and the data type so a string "5" is not the same as the number 5.
+`==` only compares the value and does not care about the data type so a string "5" is the same as the number 5.

+`===` compares both the value and the data type so a string "5" is not the same as the number 5.
     {% endhint %}

 7. Try out additional variable values, different mathematic operators ( +, -, *, / ) or different comparisons ( !=, !==, ==, ===, <, > ).